Truro from the air

 Truro has a long and interesting history.
 In the Middle Ages it was a medieval borough and one of Cornwall's Stannary towns, where smelted tin was tested for its quality.
 The Stannary Courts continued here until the mid nineteenth century.

-Truro's position on the confluence of the rivers Allen and Kenwyn, with the resultant Truro river flowing to the sea at Falmouth, ensured that it has always been an important port.
+Truro's position on the confluence of the rivers Allen and Kenwyn, with the resultant Truro River flowing to the sea at Falmouth, ensured that it has always been an important port.

 During the Civil War, the Royalists established a Mint at Truro.